Phurten/HTTP5125-Cumulative1-PhurtenJangSherpa/README.md

       `/TeacherPage/DeleteConfirm/{id}`
       Asks the user to confirm deletion of a teacher.

+- [✔] **MVC Page – Edit Teacher**
+      `/TeacherPage/Edit/{id}`
+      - AJAX form for editing a teacher with client-side and server-side validation.
+      - User-friendly error and success messages.
+      - "Back to List" button for easy navigation.

 - [✔] **Validation & Error Handling**
       - Required fields, unique employee number, correct format, hire date not in the future, and positive salary.
       - User-friendly error messages in forms and details view.